Dennis Lindsey: Allegations

 In February 2021, Jazz player Elijah Millsap alleged on Twitter that Lindsey made racist remarks to him in 2015.
 Within days of the allegations, Lindsey categorically denied making the remark, and Quin Snyder — the Jazz head coach — noted:"Honestly, I don’t remember the conversation.
 I can’t fathom Dennis saying something like that.”In March 2021, the National Basketball Association announced that it was "unable to establish" whether or not Millsap's version of events was accurate.
 In the announcement, The NBA noted that all meeting participants were interviewed as part of their investigation.
 The meeting included: Lindsey, Millsap, Snyder, and Jazz General Manager Justin Zanik.

 In April 2021, Millsap was quoted standing by his allegations against Lindsey, even after the NBA was unable to conclude whether or not the events took place.

 In the summer of 2021 Lindsey stepped down from his position as executive vice president of basketball operations and transitioned to an advisory role.

 Personal life

-Lindsey married to Baylor alumna and Kindergarten Teacher Rebecca "Becky" Lynn Dry in June 6, 1992.
+Lindsey married to Baylor alumna and Kindergarten Teacher Rebecca "Becky" Lynn Dry on June 6, 1992.
 The couple have four children: Jacob, Matthew, Meredith, and Jessica Claire.